Learning Kotlin: Destructuring

-This is the 19th post in a multi-part series.
+Note This is the 19th post in a multi-part series.
+If you want to read more, see our series index.

-Learning a new language seems to be an experience you have to
+Learning a new language seems to be an experience you have to:

+- cause you are a nerd.
 The thing I forget each time I learn a new language is that the act of learning a new language helps me be a better software developer in my primary language (the secret fourth option).
 Going through Kotlin has been a similar experience, and nothing jumped out more than object destructuring.

 data class Person(val firstName: String, val surname: String, val age: Int)